“MIZVADA” means suitcase in Hebrew. The dazzling glow of Kinsai Yuzen

 will provide allure to your travel destinations.

 The world of“Shimmering light”woven by an expertJapanese craftsman.

 The Glorious World of Great Craftmanship.

-Kinsai Yuzen, with its four hundred year history, is a traditional craft technique that represents Kyoto.
+Kinsai Yuzen, with its thousand year history, is a traditional craft technique that represents Kyoto.
 This luxurious world has been passed down to the contemporary world by Kinsai Yuzen Artist, Mitsumasa Wada, who has invested his acquired traditional techniques into handbags and founded the brand “MIZVADA.”

 The elegant luminosity produced by “Kinsai.”

 Mitsumasa Wada, sixty years of craftsmanship with Kinsai crafts.
 The beauty of Wada’s Kinsai Yuzen works are recognized not only for its traditional designs and the perfect techniques obtained through the process of trial and error.
 By incorporating techniques obtained over the years that bring out the material aesthetics of pure gold and platinum, a strong adhesive durable to friction allowing the application of Kinsai processing on fabric was developed.
 This adhesive is applied on to handbags.
 The profound and elegant world of Kimono is harmonized with the world of the West.